azuline/rose/docs/VIRTUAL_FILESYSTEM.md

 By default, Rosé flags releases as new when they are first imported.

-NEW-ness has no effects besides prefixing the directory name with `{NEW}` and adding the release to the `2.
+"New"-ness has no effects besides prefixing the directory name with `{NEW}` and adding the release to the `2.
 Releases - New` top-level directory.
-NEW-ness is designed for you, the human operator, to edit manually.
+"New"-ness is designed for you, the human operator, to edit manually.

-Rosé tracks NEW-ness within a release's `.rose.{uuid}.toml` file.
+Rosé tracks "new"-ness within a release's `.rose.{uuid}.toml` file.
 See [Architecture](./ARCHITECTURE.md) for more information about this file.

 # Hiding Artists, Genres, and Labels